 - Crystalline fructose is used in enhancing the taste in food industries.

-- It is used in flavored water, energy drinks, low-calorie products, etc.
+- It is used in flavoured water, energy drinks, low-calorie products, etc.

 - Fruit sugar is used in the manufacturing of soft moist cookies, nutrition bars, reduced-calorie products etc.

 Frequently Asked Questions